rust-lang-ua/learn_rust_together/README.md

 Curated collection of lists of useful resources to learn Rust together.

 List of forums and chats you may find [here](https://github.com/Learn-Together-Pro/RustCommunity).
 I encourage you to seek for help if you struggle to solve a problem.
-Rust comminity is very friendly!
+Rust community is very friendly!

 ## Content